randyrossi/bmc64/README.md

 If you want to get better picture quality on your CRT monitor or if you prefer the 'pixel perfect' look on HDMI, integer scaling is what you want.
 Integer scaling along with scaling_kernel=8 will eliminate scaling artifacts (i.e. variation in thickness of scaled up pixels).
 However, you may have to sacrifice some border area and/or not get the exact aspect ratio you want.

-When you change the border trim or stretch values, you will see three dimensions displayed; the display dimensions, the frame buffer dimensions (FB) and the scaled frame buffer (SFB) dimensions.
+When you change the border values, you will see three dimensions displayed; the display dimensions, the frame buffer dimensions (FB) and the scaled frame buffer (SFB) dimensions.
 When the scaled frame buffer dimensions are an integer multiple of the frame buffer dimensions, they will turn green.

 To make this easier, there are video options named 'Next H Integer Scale' and 'Next V Integer Scale'.
 They will bump up the horizontal and vertical stretch to the next nearest integer multiple of the frame buffer's dimensions.
 Keep pressing return to cycle through all integer multipls that will fit.
+If the next integer multiple doesn't fill the screen, you will have to adjust the border amount so that it does and try again (not always possible).

 Once you have values that work for you, edit the machines.txt file and add or change the scaling_params for the mode you are running:

-    scaling_params=displaynum,fb_width,fb_height,sfb_width,sfb_height
+    scaling_params=fb_width,fb_height,sfb_width,sfb_height

     (For C128 and PET use scaling_params2 for the 80 column displays.)

-When sfb_width = fb_width * N, width will be integer scaled.
+When sfb_width = fb_width * N, where N is some integer, the width will be integer scaled.

-When sfb_height = fb_height * N, height will be integer scaled.
+When sfb_height = fb_height * N, where N is some integer, height will be integer scaled.

 Using scaling_kernel=8 without integer scaling can cause irregular looking characters.
 Notice the two O's and S's look odd.